How to Make Reading Enjoyable Again: Your Guide to Finding Fun in Fiction

 I would also like to note that this section does not only apply to regular books.
 Do not be afraid to try out comic books, graphic novels, manga, and audiobooks.
 You may find you go through seasons of reading different types of books—which is a great way to keep things fresh!

-At Paperbound Realms, we believe fiction isn’t just something you read—it’s something you experience, explore, and have fun with.
-It is my greatest hope that we have inspired you and given you some good ideas of how to make reading enjoyable.
+At Paperbound Realms, we believe fiction isn’t just something you read—it’s something you experience… It is my greatest hope that we have inspired you and given you some good ideas of how to make reading more enjoyable.

 In a world filled with flickering screens, an endless cacophony of noise, and distraction, we hope that you may find a moment of reprieve and adventure in the worlds that lie in between the pages of a good book.